Karumi/kodein-sample-testing/README.md

     }
 ```

-we create a Module that allows overriding the graph, and we create provisioning for those classes.
-Depends on your objective you can use instance or provision method.
-In our case, we used the instance because we are initing Mockito in the test environment setup.
+We have created a module that allows us to override the graph and create a different provisioning for those classes.
+Depends on your objective you can use instance or provision methods.
+In our case, we use the instance because we are initing Mockito in the test setup.

-The final part overrides the production graph for the testing ones if you read the setup method you can find how we are doing that.
+Last but not least, we override the production graph using the testing one in our set up method as follows:

 ```java
    @Before